Kunsten Museum of Modern Art

 Built from 1968 to 1972, the museum was designed by one of the most influential architects of the 20th century, Alvar Aalto, with his wife Elissa, as a showcase of 20th-century Danish and international art.

-The North Jutland Art Museum, situated on the edge of a large area of parks and woodland, rises like a ziggurat to meet the adjoining hillside.
+Kunsten Museum of Modern Art, situated on the edge of a large area of parks and woodland, rises like a ziggurat to meet the adjoining hillside.
 The clean lines of the marble-clad building volumes, and the green copper roofs, blend harmoniously with the natural surroundings.

 On the ground level the central exhibition gallery, and an adjoining sculpture gallery, are surrounded by a series of long sky-lit galleries, seven smaller exhibition rooms, a chamber music room, the entrance hall, and the administration offices.
 Additional exhibition rooms, a café, cloakroom, lecture rooms, a study group room, a workshop, and a library are located on the lower ground floor.

 True architecture exists only where man stands in the center.

 Because of a highly flexible mobile wall system, the exhibition spaces can accommodate the requirements of each individual exhibition.